What are they?

 In the same way you can only call sparkling wine that comes from the Champagne region of France “Champagne”, the European Union (EU) wants to restrict the use of cheese names here in Australia.

-Through negotiations towards an Australia-EU Free Trade Agreement, the EU is seeking to impose a trade restrictive and anti-competitive Geographical Indications (GIs) regime on Australia.
-This could impact Australian dairy products.
-If successful, the use of common food names, including names of cheeses commonly produced in Australia such as Feta and Parmesan may be restricted.
+The EU is negotiating to impose a GIs regime on Australia.
+If the EU succeeds, the use of common cheese names produced in Australia such as Feta and Parmesan will be restricted.

-There could also be restricted use of packaging and labelling that are judged to evoke an image of a particular EU product e.g., flags, colours or images that evoke European nations.
+The EU’s rules could also restrict the use of packaging and labelling that could evoke a protected EU GI, including flags, colours or images that highlight a products European heritage.

 How could this impact Australia’s dairy industry?